 OVERVIEW: The Pfizer Foundation works to improve access to healthcare and promote medical innovation through education.

-IP TAKE: While it Pfizer is very generous over all, funding initiatives both internationally and stateside, it spreads its giving around to a number of grantees.
+IP TAKE: While it Pfizer is a generous over all, funding initiatives both internationally and stateside, it spreads its giving around to a number of grantees.
 On top of that, the foundation is selective about which health initiatives it chooses to support.

 PROFILE: The Pfizer Foundation is the philanthropic arm of the international pharmaceutical giant.
 The foundation provides “funding and resources to support programs that nurture innovation, strengthen healthcare capacity, address immediate and humanitarian health needs, and enhance the community involvement of Pfizer colleagues.”
 It offers “grant and investment funding” and “technical support” in its three main focus areas: Supporting Innovations in Global Health, Improving Women’s Health, and Supporting Breast Cancer Care Globally.